 Larry’s story is a worst-case-scenario of what can happen when marketers overlook audience segmentation and customer experience personalization.
 Audiences respond to segmentation gaffes with lower engagement and depressed marketing ROI.

 On the flip side, audience segmentation can be the key to 3X better marketing engagement, open rates, reach and conversions.

-In this article we’re going to cover how to do audience segmentation in actionable detail.
+In this article we’re going to cover how to segment an audience and essential ways to do audience segmentation in actionable detail.

 - What is audience segmentation?

 - What does it mean to segment an audience?

 - What is the purpose of audience segmentation?

 - Step-by-step process for marketers: How to do audience segmentation